-With that in mind, here are some lawmakers from the Conservative Party who could replace Theresa May as U.K. Prime Minister.
+Here are the leading candidates who could replace Theresa May as U.K. Prime Minister.

-One of the few women who stands a chance in the race, Leadsom, the current leader of the House of Commons on Wednesday, positioning herself well for the upcoming leadership race.
-She has been a longtime Brexit-supporter.
-She was the last candidate standing against Theresa May in the 2016 leadership race, but stood aside before it came to a vote.
+Leadsom resigned as leader of the House of Commons on Wednesday, positioning herself well for the upcoming leadership race.
+She has been a longtime Brexit-supporter, and was the last candidate standing against Theresa May in the 2016 leadership race (she stood aside before it came to a vote).
 “She would certainly fight for territory with Boris in many ways,” says Travers.
 “She’s an ardent Brexiteer, she was tough on the issue, and she’s seen as more of an operator than Boris – an operator politically, rather than just in her own interests.”
 She might be another viable “Stop Boris” candidate.